trebisky/ebaz4205_miner/bit_util/README.md

 Utilities to manipulate Xilinx bitstream files.

-"bit_read" is a C program that can read a Xilinx bitstream file.
+"bitread" is a C program that can read a Xilinx bitstream file.
 It can:

 1. Just list the header information